kremski/Eintech/README.md

 * run the update-database command in Package Manager Console, to create and seed the database
 * run the application

-SQL backup in Eintech.bak life
+SQL backup in Eintech.bak file